Zennoon/alx-low_level_programming/0x14-bit_manipulation/README.md

 0-binary_to_uint.c: The function receives a string of characters, and if the string holds a valid binary number (only 0s and 1s), it returns the decimal representation of the binary number.

+1-print_binary.c: Given an unsigned long int, the function prints the binary representation of the number without using /, %, and without arrays, and malloc.
+The operators can be implemented using right shift.
+Remember, right shifting a number 1 bit is the same as integer division by 2.